kalebsofer/AudioTransformer/README.md

 ## Deployment Steps

 1. **Update Domain References**:
-   - Search and replace all instances of `simpletranscriptiontransformer.org` in your repository with your actual domain name.
+   - Search and replace all instances of `simpletranscriptiontransformer.org` in the repository with your domain name.

 2. **Transfer Files to Remote**:
    - `scp` to copy `docker-compose.prod.yml` and `.env.prod` to your project folder on the remote server: